plexswap/Plexswap-Docs/products/yield-farming/how-to-use-farms.md

 ## Collecting your farming rewards

 Farming will bring you WAYA rewards over time.
-You can collect these rewards and use them to get more LP Tokens, stake them in Gaya Pools, use them to play Lottery, or anything else you’d like.
+You can collect these rewards and use them to get more LP Tokens, stake them in Gaya Pools.

 ### Returning to your Farm to Harvest